abstratt/simon/README.md

 * compiler-source-ecore - a source implementation for the Simon compiler which consumes Ecore metamodels
 * compiler-backend-ecore - a backend for the Simon compiler which produces EMF-based models
 * metamodel-ecore - an implementation of the Simon metamodel on top of Ecore metamodels and pure Java-based metamodels
+* example-languages - a playground for languages, including some used in tests
 * tests - all tests live here

 ![alt text](https://abstratt.github.io/simon/dependencies.png)